dusty-phillips/prickle/README.txt

-Make sure these apps are available on your system: python virtualenv couchdb
+Make sure these apps are available on your system: python virtualenv mongodb

 On Arch Linux, do:
-  sudo pacman -S python python-virtualenv couchdb
+  sudo pacman -S python python-virtualenv mongodb

 All other deps should be pulled into the virtualenv in the install process.

-Ensure couchdb is running:
+Ensure mongodb is running:
-  sudo /etc/rc.d/couchdb start
+  sudo /etc/rc.d/mongodb start

 Installation and Setup
 ======================